 Opportunities for Accredited Investors

 As mentioned previously, accredited investors have access to investments that are higher risk and higher reward.
-There are several different types of investments for those that qualify as accredited.
+There are several different types of investments for those who qualify as accredited.
 There are also plenty of opportunities available if you are not accredited.
 Your interests, goals and expertise will help determine which investments are best for you.

-The are investment opportunities for accredited investors:
+There are investment opportunities for accredited investors:

-• Real Estate Syndications
+- Real Estate Syndications

-• Real Estate Crowdfunding
+- Real Estate Crowdfunding

-• Equity Crowdfunding (Venture Capital)
+- Equity Crowdfunding (Venture Capital)

-• Venture Capital & Private Equity Funds
+- Venture Capital & Private Equity Funds

-• Hedge Funds
+- Hedge Funds

-• Specialty Investment Fund
+- Specialty Investment Fund

 Opportunities for Non-Accredited Investors